All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will GLP-1 medication hurt my running performance?

 Short-term, you may notice reduced energy and GI discomfort, especially during the first few weeks or after dose increases.
 Long-term, most runners see improved performance as they lose weight and their body adapts.
-Proper fueling and hydration are essential for maintaining performance.
+Proper fueling and hydration are important for maintaining performance.

 How long before a run should I eat on GLP-1?